transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - If you plan to use an existing {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, check the Kubernetes version and upgrade it to 1.11 or higher, if necessary.
 For more information about how to determine what version of Kubernetes your cluster is running and how to upgrade the version, see [Updating the Kubernetes version of your cluster](/docs/services/blockchain/howto?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-updating-kubernetes).

-- If your plan to use a Kubernetes cluster which contains multiple zones, ensure that [`VLAN spanning`](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning){: external} is enabled in your account.
+- If your plan to use a Kubernetes cluster that contains multiple zones, ensure that [`VLAN spanning`](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning){: external} is enabled in your account.
 This setting allows worker nodes to communicate between zones.

 ### Browsers
 {: #ibp-v2-deploy-iks-browsers}